ROCm/omniperf/docs/tutorial/includes/vector-memory-operation-counting.rst

 For this example, consider the
-:dev-sample:`vector memory sample <vmem.hip>` distributed as a part of Omniperf.
+:dev-sample:`vector memory sample <vmem.hip>` distributed as a part of ROCm Compute Profiler.
 This code launches many different versions of a simple read/write/atomic-only kernels targeting various address spaces.
 For example, below is our simple ``global_write`` kernel: